tra/spawnling/README.markdown

 ## Options

-The options you can pass to spawn are:
+The options you can pass to spawn_block are:

 <table>
   <tr><th>Option</th><th>Values</th></tr>